pedrobrasileiro/TiRake/README.md

 Themes
 ==========

-Themes is automagically loads in rake -T. If you have 2 themes (theme1 and theme2), your rake -T return this
+Themes is automagically loads.
+Ex.
+If you have 2 themes (theme1 and theme2), your **rake -T** return this
 ```bash
     rake android:deploy           # Deploy Android App to Dropbox
     rake android:device           # Execute in Android Device, if connected